Updated 2025 Halloween Calendar in New Orleans

 Halloween New Orleans Louisiana

 Nothing quite captures the essence of Halloween like The Big Easy.
-To elevate your spooky season, we have compiled a calendar of the top Halloween events in Greater New Orleans for 2024.
-Be sure to check back annually, as we keep this calendar updated with new events yearly.
+To elevate your spooky season, we have compiled a calendar of the top Halloween events in Greater New Orleans for 2025.

 Pick Your Very Own Pumpkin at a Local Pumpkin Patch